 If you are involved in an accident and have suffered a serious injury, dealing with a "D" or "F" insurance company will prove to be unsatisfying, particularly if you have to make an uninsured motorist claim against your own carrier who carries a low rating.

 We have experience in dealing with insurance companies on behalf of our clients.
-Based upon our experience in dealing with insurance companies for more than 36 years, we have developed ratings "A" to "F" for these insurance companies based upon how well or poorly they treat their customers and how fair they are in paying injury claims.
+Based upon our experience in dealing with insurance companies for 40 years, we have developed ratings "A" to "F" for these insurance companies based upon how well or poorly they treat their customers and how fair they are in paying injury claims.
 You may be surprised by what we found.